yaheda/Uniswap/ImperamentLoss/README.md

-Exist uniswap v3 liquidity pool when impermanent loss is greater than 50%.
+Exit Uniswap v3 liquidity pool when impermanent loss is greater than 50%.

 The project is split into two parts.